santhoshpkumar/Build-a-Private-Blockchain-Notary-Service/README.md

 Once validated, a user can then register a star using the `/block` endpoint.
 The API also contains endpoints for searching by block hash (`/hash:[HASH]`), block address (`/address:[ADDRESS]`), and block height (`/[HEIGHT]`).
 See the endpoints section below for more details.

-Please note that this project is for learning purposes only, and there is no attempt made to validate star data beyond simply ensuring the required data is present (See [here](https://github.com/brenj/private-blockchain-notary/blob/master/src/helpers/index.js#L6)).
-In the event this was a public facing API, a custom or third-party library would be needed to validate star data before registration.
-Also, the endpoint names were provided (and required) by Udacity.
+Please note that this project is for learning purposes only, and there is no attempt made to validate star data beyond simply ensuring the required data is present

 Endpoints
 ---------